Jigsaw (dating app): Overview

 The application is compatible with Android and iOS operating systems.

 The focus of Jigsaw Dating is on conversation rather than on photos.
 In this application, the users’ faces are covered with a digital jigsaw puzzle made up of 16 pieces.
 The pieces are removed gradually as the pair mutually exchange messages.
 The full face is revealed after a pre-set amount of in-app engagement.

+Lawsuit Against S’More

+In November 2022, Jigsaw Dating Limited sued competitor S’More for allegedly infringing its patented feature that gradually reveals profile photos during conversations.
+The feature, protected under U.S. Patent No. 11,483,276, is central to Jigsaw’s focus on personality-driven dating.

+The lawsuit was settled in February 2023 after S’More removed the contested feature.
+Jigsaw CEO Alex Durrant emphasized the app’s commitment to innovation, stating, “Competition is welcome, but we’ll fiercely protect our intellectual property.”

+Jigsaw continues to lead in promoting deeper connections by prioritizing quality conversations over superficial swiping.